EXCLUSIVE-ValueAct calls for Seven & i to spin off 7-Eleven retail chain

 "ValueAct estimates that over 10 years the 100% spin-off of 7-Eleven capital restructuring would result in shareholder value that is 80% higher than maintaining the current conglomerate structure," the letter said.

-ValueAct added that its assumptions are conservative because they do not factor in benefits such as efficiency improvements at 7-Eleven's U.S. operations.
+ValueAct added that its assumptions were conservative because they do not factor in benefits such as efficiency improvements at 7-Eleven's U.S. operations.

 "We understand that Seven & i can combine 7-Eleven, Inc. and Seven-Eleven Japan and execute a tax-free spin-off to launch a global champion 7-Eleven listed on the Tokyo Stock Exchange about 12 months from now," the letter said.